 What is Velveting?

-One criticism often made of turkey is that it can be quite dry.
-During the cookery demonstration Phil Vickery taught us the technique known as velveting, which is commonly used in Chinese cooking.
+Velveting is a technique commonly used in Chinese cooking.
 It involves marinating the strips of turkey in a mixture of starch and egg white for up to a day before cooking with it.

-This forms a coating around the turkey so that when it is cooked, the juices stay in the meat and it stays lovely and moist.
-I love Chinese cooking and had heard of the velveting technique before but never used it.
+This forms a coating around the turkey so that when it is cooked, the juices stay in the meat, keeping it lovely and moist.

-After seeing how easy it is and trying it for myself though, it is definitely something I will be doing again in the future.
-Both at the demonstration and at home, the turkey stayed delicious and moist.
+After seeing how easy it is and trying it for myself, it has become something I do regularly.
+Both at the demonstration and at home, the turkey stayed deliciously moist.

 Easy Turkey and Mango Stir Fry